 Even though a community property agreement accounts for a transfer of property of one spouse to the other, a community property agreement should be prepared in addition to each spouse’s will.
 If both spouses die in a common disaster such as a bad car accident, a will for each spouse has to be in place to determine where the property will go since there will be no spouse to receive the property.

 Another reason a will is still be required is that if a spouse dies insolvent (with more liabilities than assets), which can happen after a long illness or even after a short hospital stay, the estate may still need to be probated to protect the surviving spouse.
 Also, a community property agreement generally automatically expires if a petition for divorce is filed by either spouse so a will should be in place just in case.

-Lawyers at Engel Law Group can help you decide if a community property agreement is appropriate for your situation and if it is, we can help you prepare and execute the document.
+Lawyer at Engel Law Firm can help you decide if a community property agreement is appropriate for your situation and if it is, we can help you prepare and execute the document.